yeswework/fabrica-dev-kit/test/README.md

 Nothing in `unit/` or `integration/` may depend on Docker, `lftp`, the network, or anything in the developer's home directory.
 Stub the binary and assert on the command line it was given.

+Watch what a code path reaches for that you didn't think to stub: `stubBin` puts its folder at the *front* of PATH, so anything not stubbed is still the developer's own copy. `config:resources` calls `removePortlessAlias` on every run, which would reach a real Portless and touch real aliases — so `test/integration/config-resources.test.js` passes `{ absent: ['portless'] }`, which narrows the child's PATH to the stub folder alone.

 ### Known bugs